aldryn/prototype-aldryn-project-template/README.md

 ## private

 contains all the project specific static resources that are private.
-Mostly used for the sass sources.
+Mostly used for the sass sources.l

 ## static